 - Sex offender registry check

-States do not have to meet the requirements for comprehensive background checks until 2017.
+States will need to meet the requirements for comprehensive background checks over the next several years.
 However, currently all fifty states and the District of Columbia require some form of background checks for child care.

 Background Check Requirements in Your State

 You can learn more about your state’s requirements by visiting our State by State Resource Map.
 Click on your state, and look under the Child Care category.
 You’ll find the Criminal Background Checks resource and contact information for Child Care Licensing in your state.